s-ol/mmm/root/articles/mmmfs/motivation/text$markdown+sidenotes.md

 interactions, and from properly owning, contextualising and connecting their data.

 Interestingly, these deficits do not appear throughout the history of today's computing systems, but are based in rather recent developments in the field.
-In fact the most influental systems in the past aspired to the polar opposites, as i will show in the next section.
+In fact the most influential systems in the past aspired to the polar opposites, as I will show in the next section.

 <!--